-- DA-A.1.1 This Module sets out the Central Bank of Bahrain's (CBB's) Directive relevant to licensees providing digital financial advice or 'robo-advice' as defined in Module LR, Licensing Requirements Module of the CBB Rulebook Volume 1 in the Kingdom of Bahrain.
+- DA-A.1.1 This Module sets out the Central Bank of Bahrain's (CBB's) Directive relevant to licensees providing digital financial advice or 'robo-advice' as defined in Module AU, Authorisation Module of the CBB Rulebook Volume 4 in the Kingdom of Bahrain.

-- DA-A.1.2 This Module should be read in conjunction with the requirements in other parts of the CBB Rulebook, Volume 1, applicable to licensees particularly:
+- DA-A.1.2 This Module should be read in conjunction with the requirements in other parts of the CBB Rulebook, Volume 4, applicable to licensees particularly:

-- (a) Principles of Business Module;
+- (a) Principles of Business Module

-- (b) High level Controls Module;
+- (b) General Requirements Module;

-- (c) General Requirements Module;
+- (c) High level Controls Module;

-- (d) Business and Market Conduct Module;
+- (d) Business Conduct Module

-- (e) Operational Risk Management Module;

-- (f) Financial Crime Module; and
+- (e) Financial Crime Module; and

-- (g) Enforcement Module.
+- (f) Enforcement Module.